tarantool/cartridge-cli/doc/commands/pack/docker.rst

 ``localhost:3302``.
 Addressing that instance as ``<instance-host>:3302`` from a different instance won't work, because other instances will only recognize it as ``localhost:3302``.

-If you specify only a port, ``cartridge`` will use an auto-detected IP.
+If you specify only the port, ``cartridge`` will use an auto-detected IP.
 In this case you have to configure Docker networks to set up inter-instance communication.

 You can use Docker volumes to store instance snapshots and xlogs on the